A Case For Wearing Red & Pink, The V-Day-Approved Color Combo Everyone Loves To Hate

 Advertisement

-Meanwhile, Blumarine showcased a pre-fall 2022 collection full of red-and-pink looks.
+Meanwhile, Blumarine showcased a pre-autumn 2022 collection full of red-and-pink looks.
 A light pink stretchy dress with an asymmetrical hemline was paired with shiny red boots, while the reverse happened in a separate outfit.
-There were also red sweaters, paired with pink cargo pants (yes, the type that Regina George would approve of for Wednesdays!), as well flower chokers and fluffy bags in the color palette.
+There were also red jumpers, paired with pink cargo pants (yes, the type that Regina George would approve of for Wednesdays!), as well flower chokers and fluffy bags in the colour palette.
 And there’s nothing gimmick-y or juvenile about this full-fledged berry embrace.

 Advertisement

-While the long-standing rule for colorblocking used to be that opposing shades in the color wheel (think: blue and orange or green and purple) were the best way to mix shades, brands and consumers are waking up to the idea of contrasting sister shades.
-And we're realizing that we’ve been wasting time following unspoken rules for the sake of appearances.
+While the long-standing rule for colourblocking used to be that opposing shades in the colour wheel (think: blue and orange or green and purple) were the best way to mix shades, brands and consumers are waking up to the idea of contrasting sister shades.
+And we're realising that we’ve been wasting time following unspoken rules for the sake of appearances.

 From Valentine’s Day and beyond, get ready for the pink-and-red takeover with the styles below.